1895 Washington football team

-The 1895 Washington football team was an American football team that represented the University of Washington during the 1895 college football season.
+The 1895 Washington football team was an American football team that represented the University of Washington as an independent during the 1895 college football season.
 The team compiled a 4–0–1 record, shut out three of five opponents, and outscored all opponents by a combined total of 98 to 8.
 Ralph Nichols, who had been the team captain in 1894, was the coach in 1895.
-Martin Harris was the 1895 team captain.
+Martin Harris was the team captain.